cptq/ds-spectra/README.md

 `genplots.py` contains code to generate some of the plots from the paper.

 To generate plots, import genplots, then call the corresponding plot function.

+`data` contains some required data for generating plots.